shivam183/Product-API/README.md

 # Product-API
-Simple RESTful API Design with Node. <br/>
-Products can be Added, Retrived and Deleted <br/>
+Simple PRODUCT-API Designed with Node and RESTful Framework. <br/> Products can be Added, Retrived and Deleted <br/>
 Tested with POSTMAN